This is my presentation about threat intelligence at B33F H4CK1NG in May 2024, which is the book club under B33F 50μP CTF team.

 Case Study

-One day, honeypot caught a shellshock payload?
+One day, Chumy’s honeypot caught a malicious payload, like shellshock?

 image